rack-app/rack-app/README.md

 [travis-link]: https://travis-ci.org/rack-app/rack-app
 [travis-home]: http://travis-ci.org/

-*Happy New Year!*

 Your next favourite rack based micro framework that is totally addition free!
-Have a cup of awesomeness with your performance designed framework!
+Have a cup of awesomeness with your minimalist framework!

 The idea behind is simple.
 Keep the dependencies and everything as little as possible,